 The sorting criterion and the number of determinations from which results are saved in the result table are displayed at the top.
 The list contains numbered lines; each line represents one determination.
 In the default settings, the first sample identification and the first calculated result of each determination are displayed.
-In the properties, you define which data is displayed in the columns and the criteria according to which the determinations are sorted (see Chapter 25.1, page 220).
-In addition, you can define search filters to aid you in finding the desired determinations (see "Filter criteria", page 222).
+In the properties, you define which data is displayed in the columns and the criteria according to which the determinations are sorted (see Chapter 25.1, page 237).
+In addition, you can define search filters to aid you in finding the desired determinations (see "Filter criteria", page 239).

+[Load/ Save]

-Load a saved result table (see Chapter 25.3, page 224) or save the current result table (see Chapter 25.2, page 224).
+Load a saved result table (see Chapter 25.3, page 241) or save the cur- rent result table (see Chapter 25.2, page 241).

+[Properties]

 Configure the display of the columns and define filter criteria.

 [Delete all]

+Delete the result table completely.

+. . .
+[Delete]